 The crystal clear mountain lake has a beautiful turquoise hue and provides a welcome cool-down for tired feet.
 The water is fed from underground sources and the visibility of up to 10 metres below the surface is testament to its superlative quality.
 The lido on the eastern bank of the lake is an ideal place to catch your breath after completing another demanding stage for the day.

 From the car park at the Hintersteiner See lake/Seestüberl restaurant, head south into the forest.
 Here, footpath 822 provides an idyllic walk to the western bank of the crystal clear mountain lake.
 When this merges into the road, hike north to the Pension Maier, which is also a good inn for a refreshment stop.
 Further options for overnight stays on the western banks include the Pension Hagenhof and Goingstätt farm.

-behind Pension Maier, forest road no. 45 leads up a moderate incline to the Walleralm Alpine pasture at the foot of the Zettenkaiserkopf mountain.
-Savour the wonderful panorama over the Hohe Salve mountain and down into the Inntal valley as you enjoy a pleasant break at the Stöfflhütte mountain hut or the Walleralm mountain inn.
+Behind Pension Maier, forest road no. 45 leads up a moderate incline to the Walleralm Alpine pasture at the foot of the Zettenkaiserkopf mountain.
+Savour the wonderful panorama over the Hohe Salve mountain and down into the Inntal valley as you enjoy a pleasant break at the Stöfflhütte mountain hut, Kafma Alm mountain hut or the Walleralm mountain inn.
 If you make the short ascent to the Kreuzbichl summit, you will be rewarded with a fantastic all-round view.

-Obere Regalm – in summer, food is served only on Wednesdays, Saturdays and Sundays when the weather is good.
+Obere Regalm – in summer, food is served only on Fridays, Saturdays and Sundays, from middle of September until middle of October only Saturdays & Sundays - when the weather is good.

 The Steiner-Hochalm only serves drinks!